 MATERIAL TOPICS GOALS ACTIONS To optimise consumption of renewable energy.
 Evaluating photovoltaic systems on our buildings (for self-consumption).
-ENERGY EFFICIENCY Heat recovery systems EFFICIENCY To find alternative technologies and solutions.
+ENERGY EFFICIENCY Heat recovery systems LITICIENCI To find alternative technologies and solutions.
 Defining a leak-check procedure in compressed air distribution.
 ENVIRONMENTAL To minimise our environmental impact Increasing knowledge of Circular Economy by involving university experts.
+FOOTPRINT on the Planet Earth.
 Analysing consumption of certain categories of renewable and recycled resources.